from £38 /night help

 Situated on the eastern edge of the Peak District National Park, Derbyshire, the cottage enjoys lovely views of the surrounding countryside.
 Within 30 minutes it is possible to drive to a host of attractions including Chatsworth House, Hardwick Hall, Haddon Hall, Bolsover Castle, Bakewell, Buxton, Matlock, Chesterfield and Sheffield, to name but a few.
 Alternatively, give the car a rest and enjoy a local walk.
 Guests are asked to respect and protect the local environment.

-BREAKFAST IS USUALLY AVAILABLE AT OUR FARMHOUSE (EXTRA CHARGE)
+BREAKFAST IS OFTEN AVAILABLE AT OUR FARMHOUSE (additional charge).

 |Size||Sleeps up to 2, 1 bedrooms|